open-fractal/flur/README.md

 # Flur

-This project is a frontend for the CAT20 token.
+This project is a frontend for the CAT20 token minter.
 It is built with Next.js and uses the [CATProtocol/cat-token-box](https://github.com/CATProtocol/cat-token-box) API to fetch data.

 ## Getting Started